Sding000/Snake/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+-  `bin`: Compiled output files will be generated here

 ## Steps